 Once you have thoroughly examined your object and identified any potential problem areas, prepare your piece for basic cleaning using the following guidelines:

 - Metals and their surface finishes are softer, more porous and more easily damaged than is often imagined.
 Inappropriate or excessive cleaning is a common mistake.
 When it comes to cleaning metals, less is more.

-- Work in an area with good light, ventilation, a padded surface (for example thin foam or cardboard covered with blotting paper).
+- Work on a padded surface (for example thin foam or cardboard covered with blotting paper) with good lighting.

 - If in any doubt, do not attempt any cleaning and seek advice from a conservator.

 There is a difference between removing dirt and dust (cleaning) and removing tarnish (polishing).
 Polishing uses abrasives, so every time tarnish forms and is polished away, part of the original surface is lost.
 Repeated polishing may eventually lead to the loss of decorative details, plating, chasing, filigree work or even hallmarks.

 The ideal treatment is to remove unwanted tarnish or corrosion and then maintain the object in that state.
 This may mean using an anti-tarnish product.
 Polishing typically produces shiny, reflective surfaces.
 It is almost impossible to remove dark patches or polish one area to match an adjacent lighter area.
 If you wish to try to leave some tarnish behind (for example, in the recesses in order to retain the patina of age), work over the surface as a whole, stop regularly to rinse off polishing residues and check that the surface has an even appearance.

 The following tools are essential for safe cleaning:

 - Artist's sable brushes for dusting - tape over the ferrule (metal band between hairs and handle) with masking tape to prevent scratching.

 Taking things apart for cleaning